vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 The Vibe Java Server is a versatile and flexible Java server.
 It provides an application model and pattern for modern Java based enterprise web applications by implementing Vibe protocol, which is based on I/O abstraction layer designed to run application on every platforms and frameworks on Java Virtual Machine like Servlet and Netty.

 ### Features
-* Based on I/O abstraction layer to run on any full-stack application framework (Play, Spring), micro framework (Grizzly, Spark) and platform (Netty, Undertow).
+* Based on I/O abstraction layer to run anywhere.
-* Separation of concerns: Application layer and I/O layer.
+* Only Server and Socket.
-* Simple architecture: Server and Socket.
+* Select socket and do something
-* Scalable by clustering and clouding.
+* Shared nothing architecture for easy scaling.

 ### Versions
 The mapping between the specifications and the respective Vibe Java Server versions is: